benbrastmckie/ModelChecker/Design/Strategies.md

 6. Declare `verify = Function("verify", BitVecSort(N), AtomSort(), BoolSort())` as a relation between states and sentence letters.
 7. Declare `falsify = Function("falsify", BitVecSort(N), AtomSort(), BoolSort())` as a relation between states and sentence letters.

+These declarations may occur in the same file in which the semantics and frame constraints are stored.

 ### Frame Definitions

 Drawing on the declarations above and the operators already included in Z3 libraries, we may define the following: